capaj/socket.io-rpc/readme.md

     onEnd           //called when one call is returned

 #TODO
-1. add Winston logging.
+1. use Winston logging instead of vanilla console
-2. create client for node